-Investments in which the Company does not exercise significant influence are classified as financial assets held for trading.
-Investments held for trading are initially recorded at their fair value with changes in their fair value recognized in net earnings.
+Investments in which the Company does not exercise significant influence are initially recorded at their fair value with changes in their fair value recognized in net earnings.

-Investments in which the Company does have significant influence but not consolidated are classified as equity investments and are accounted for using the equity method, where the Company's share of earnings or losses are recognised in earnings or loss and its share of other comprehensive income or loss is recognised in other comprehensive income.
+Investments in which the Company does have significant influence are classified as equity investments and are accounted for using the equity method, where the Company's share of earnings or losses are recognised in earnings or loss and its share of other comprehensive income or loss is recognised in other comprehensive income.
 When the Company's cumulative share of losses equals or exceeds the Company's carrying amount of the investment, the Company does not recognize further losses unless the Company has incurred obligations or made payments on behalf of the investment.
 After application of the equity method, the Company determines whether it is necessary to recognize an impairment loss.
 Any loss is recognised in earnings or loss.